skypjack/entt/README.md

 To compile and run the tests, `EnTT` requires *googletest*.<br/>
 `cmake` will download and compile the library before to compile anything else.

-To build the tests:
+To build the most basic set of tests:

 * `$ cd build`
 * `$ cmake ..`
 * `$ make`
 * `$ make test`

-To build the benchmarks, use the following line instead:

-* `$ cmake -DCMAKE_BUILD_TYPE=Release ..`

-Benchmarks are compiled only in release mode currently.
+Note that benchmarks are not part of this set.

 # Crash Course: entity-component system